Thane-Reynolds/airbnb-clone/README.md

-# This is a project for the Scrimba Learn React for free course.
+# This is a project for the Scrimba "Learn React for free" course.
 Built locally using create react app

 ## Available Scripts